ADULT BOOK CLUBS

 Food for Thought Book Discussions

 Located at Galesburg’s Sustainable Business Center, En Season Café serves locally-grown food with an ever-changing lunch menu depending on what is in season.
 Entree, side dish, and drink are a flat $10 for the book club.
-There will be vegetarian options.
+There are vegetarian options.

 Copies of the discussion books are available at the library’s Check-Out Desk about one month in advance.